 Green Leafy Vegetables

-Spinach, broccoli, kale, collards, and other leafy greens are nutritional superstars when it comes to slowing the progression of degenerative brain diseases.
+Spinach, broccoli, kale, collards, and other leafy greens are nutritional superstars when it comes to slowing the progression of degenerative brain diseases, like Alzheimer’s.
 The presence of high amounts of folate and B9 work to reduce depression and improve cognitive function.
 As a bonus, the nutrients found in these powerful foods also can help to reduce your risk of cancer, heart disease, and a host of additional afflictions.

 Although you cannot cure the disease or prevent it entirely through the use of proper diet, what you put into your body can go a long way in helping your brain function as effectively as possible for as long as possible.

 Alzheimer’s disease is generally associated with those of us who are elderly, or more aged than others.
 However, that’s not always the case.
 Taking care of ourselves now is the most important thing we can do in our lives.
 In addition, it’s essential to take care of those people in our lives who are more likely to have health complications.
 Make them feel happy, appreciated, and protected.